Purpose of Safety Performance Assessment in Safety Assurance Pillar

 Making safety decisions involves asking the following questions:

-- Is the safety performance of the SMS program effective?
+- Is safety performance of the SMS implementation adequate?

-- Is the performance meeting safety goals and objectives?
+- Is safety performance meeting defined safety goals and objectives?

-- Is the performance consistent with compliance expectations?
+- Is safety performance consistent with regulatory and contractual compliance expectations?

-- Is the performance consistent with the expectations of existing risk controls and documentation?
+- Does safety performance align with the expectations of existing risk controls and documentation?

-- “…the certificate holder must use the safety risk management process described in [the safety risk management process]” as described in Part 5.73(b); and
+- “…the certificate holder must use the safety risk management process described in [the safety risk management process]” as described in 14 CFR Part 5.73(b); and

-- The safety concern will also move on to the Continuous Improvement SA element, where safety controls will be developed to correct unsatisfactory performance
+- The safety concern will also move on to the Continuous Improvement SA element, where safety risk controls will be developed to correct substandard performance

 If the answers indicate satisfaction:

-- It indicates that all aspects of safety performance for the safety element in question are satisfactory; and
+- It indicates that all aspects of safety performance for the safety element in question are adequate; and

 - The element in question will cycle back through the SA process to be monitored, measured, and more data acquired and analyzed to ensure ongoing performance.

-It’s very important to be clear about what your outcomes are, as they dictate which decision you make.
+It’s very important to be clear about what your outcomes are, as outcomes dictate which decision you make.

 Outcomes of Safety Performance Assessment